Zum Hauptinhalt / Skip to main content

 Nico Schönnagel studied business informatics at HTW Berlin.
 He is the Founder and Head of the Berlin office of OEV Online Dienste GmbH (a company of the Sparkassen-Finanzgruppe).
 Here, he coordinates the development of innovative digital solutions across all areas of the software landscape, with a focus on cloud solutions.
 Nico Schönnagel is also a speaker at various software conferences.

-Module: Cloud Computing
+Cloud Computing

 Thomas Berger